|

 continuum with inflection point that divides an exponential and linear

+phase.
 Why does brain weight increase with age?
 The ventricular volume in human

 brains increases with age (Celik et al., 1995), and an increased volume of